wakaloka/winden-docs/docs/guides/integration.md

 ### `f!winden/core/runtime:is_inside_builder`

-This filter hook is used to determine if the current page is being edited in a page builder.
+This filter hook is used to determine whether the current page is being edited in a page builder.

-Winden will load the CDN instead of the cached CSS file when the page is edited in a page builder's editor.
+Winden will load the CDN when the page is edited in a page builder's editor, instead of the cached CSS File.

 ```php
 <?php